igavrysh/competitive-programming/algo/leetcode/3197-find-the-minimum-area-to-cover-all-ones-ii/INTUITION.md

     X  | Y1 | Y 2
     ```

 # Complexity 🌟

-- Time complexity:$$O(rows \times cols  \times rows  \times cols  \times max(rows,cols)) \approx 30^5 \approx 2.5  \times 10^7$$
+- Time complexity: $O(rows \times cols  \times rows  \times cols  \times max(rows,cols)) \approx 30^5 \approx 2.5  \times 10^7$

-- Space complexity: $$O(rows  \times cols \times rows \times cols) \approx 30^4= 810,000$$
+- Space complexity: $O(rows  \times cols ) \approx 30^2= 900$

 # Code 💻✨
-The `Solution` class implements a method to find the minimum sum of areas needed to cover all `1s` in a `grid`.
+The `Solution` class implements a method to find the minimum sum of areas needed to cover all `1`s in a `grid`.
 It uses prefix sums to quickly calculate subarray sums and tries different ways to split the grid vertically and horizontally to minimize the total area.

 The helper methods, `minAreaToCoverOnesWith2Rec` and `minAreaToCoverOnes`, are used to calculate the minimum area required to cover ones with two rectangles and one rectangle respectively.

-The code handles caching (commented out since it does not improve runtime) for optimization and carefully updates the prefix sum array to facilitate quick calculations. 🌟
+The code handles caching (commented out since it does not improve runtime) for optimization and carefully updates the prefix sum array to facilitate quick calculations 🌟.

 ```
 class Solution {